-TCX2 is a programmable controller with the flexibility to fit a wide range of applications.
-The control operation is defined by parameters.
-They can be set using the standard operation terminal.
+TCX2 is an intelligent controller with the flexibility to fit a wide range of applications.
+The control operation is defined by parameters set using the standard operation terminal.
 There are two levels:

-- 1. User/display parameters (default password 0009) - 2.
-Control parameters (default password 0241)
+- 1. User/display parameters (password 0009) - 2.
+Control parameters (password 0241)